Will a Memory Optimizer Speed Up Your PC?

 Category: Memory

-An AskBob reader says “My system seems to be getting bogged down lately, especially when I have more than one program open.
-And the other day I got a 'low virtual memory' warning.
+An AskBob reader says “My computer is getting bogged down lately, especially when I have more than one program open.
+And the other day I got a 'low memory' warning.
 I've been looking into memory optimizers for Windows, but there are widely varying views as to how effective they really are.
 What is your opinion?”
 Read on for my take on memory boosters and optimizers, and why a shortage of available RAM memory might be a GOOD thing...

 Are Memory Optimizers Useful?

+I just did a Google search for for "Windows memory optimizer" and got over 15 million hits.
 So-called "memory optimizers" have been around for over 25 years.
 These programs are also called memory boosters, memory cleaners, and other names.
-They claim to help your computer run faster with fewer crashes by "optimizing" your system's RAM.
+They claim to make your computer run faster with fewer crashes by "optimizing" your system's RAM memory.
 But do they really do anything useful?
 Let's take a look at these claims...

 More free RAM is a good thing, isn't it?
 Well, actually, it isn't, when it's recovered by a memory optimizer.
 Optimizers recover RAM by forcing Windows' memory manager to push some contents of RAM out to the page file on your hard drive.